vivian510/Phase-4-Project/README.md

 > Insights gained can help business better understand customer sentiment and make Data driven decision to enhance products and service.

 # Conclusions
+> Both Logistic Regression with grid search and Bagged Random Forest performed the best with Accuracy of 71%.
->The Logistic Regression performed best after grid search and  achieved an accuracy of 72% and precision of 68%
+> The Logistic Regression with gridsearch  achieved an accuracy of 0.713 and precision of 0.677 while Bagged Random Forest with accuracy of 0.708 and precision of 0.685.
 > There is still room for improvement, particularly in handling the positive class (5).

 # Recommendations
+By doing the following,the model performance will improve:
 - Experimenting with advanced feature engineering,
 - Experiment further with different other  models
 - Implement further ensemble methods
 - Perform extensive Hyper parameter Tuning